artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

    object's :term:`edit page`.
 3. Scroll to the bottom of the page and click "Delete".
 You will be prompted to confirm that you wish to "Delete" the digital object; click "Delete" once again.
-You will be redirected to the :term:`archival institution's <archival institution>` :term:`view page`.
+You will be redirected to the archival description's :term:`view page`.

 :ref:`Back to top <upload-digital-object>`